 Sheds make the perfect place to house a new drum kit, guitar or massive sound system.

-Soundproofing a shed is perfectly feasible however it does has a few unique challenges.
+Soundproofing a shed is perfectly feasible however it does have a few unique challenges.
 While the basic principles of soundproofing still apply, you will generally be working on a fairly basically built structure with little pre-existing sound resistance.

 When you soundproof a room in a house, a garage, or a basement you normally have a solid structure to start with whereas most sheds are not as thick or solid.
 The wood and other materials used are generally thinner and the finish is not as perfect.